-Basics provide pre-hospital emergency care under medical appropriate emergency vehicle.
+(6,6)Basics provide pre-hospital emergency care under

 EMT 217- EMT Refresher (1,1)

 Prerequisite: EMT 215 or consent of coordinator

 This class is a review and update of concepts learned in basic emergency rescue technician (EMT) courses.
 Students will have an opportunity to identify and correct weaknesses in theory and practice as well as discuss field experiences.